Ravikumarsd/rzp-meteor-cordova-sample/README.md

-steps to run the project.
+Steps to run the project.

 1. install meteor by running the script ===> `./install-meteor.sh`
 2. to install the app on Android run the script ===> `./run-android-app.sh`